geniusyield/strategy-executor/README.md

 - `SEED_PHRASE` contains a YAML array with the words of the recovery phrase which is used to derive the wallet managed by the backend.

 # Example strategies

+> [!WARNING]
+> The example strategy implementations are intended only as reference implemnentations.
+>
+> These examples are not production-ready and are only inteded as code examples.

 Some example strategies are available in the strategies folder.
 These can be started by using make.

 ```